When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Nevertheless, you can also find less-structured blazers (influenced by Italian style), which venture into sport-coat territory.

-A crest is a common ornamentation on a blazer; it showcases its origins and identifies the wearer as part of an organization, such as a school or a club.
+A crest is a common ornamentation on a blazer; it showcases its origins and identifies the wearer as part of an organisation, such as a school or a club.

 With intricate designs and meaningful symbols, crests reflect the family or institution’s rich history, traditions, and values.

-Some notable examples of organizations and clubs that traditionally use crested blazers include:
+Some notable examples of organisations and clubs that traditionally use crested blazers include:

 University of Oxford (Oxford, England) – The Oxford University crest features a blue shield with an open book and the Latin motto “Dominus Illuminatio Mea,” meaning “The Lord is my Light.”

-University of Cambridge (Cambridge, England) – Cambridge University’s crest includes a red shield with a gold cross and four lions, symbolizing strength and protection.
+University of Cambridge (Cambridge, England) – Cambridge University’s crest includes a red shield with a gold cross and four lions, symbolising strength and protection.

 Harvard University (Cambridge, USA) – Harvard’s crest is elegant with a crimson shield, three open books, and the motto “Veritas,” meaning “Truth.”